Duet3D/wiki-content/User_manual/RepRapFirmware/CAN_limitations.md

 We plan to remove these in future firmware releases.

-Limitations in firmware 3.6 and earlier:
+## Limitations in firmware 3.6 and earlier
 * Stalls of expansion board motors cannot be used for homing.
 We expect to remove this restriction in firmware 3.7.
 * The M571 command cannot be used in conjunction with extruders driven from CAN-connected expansion boards.
 * Using the reset button on the Duet 3 mainboards does not reset the expansion boards. they need to be reset explicitly (M999 Bnn).
 A soft reset of the mainboard (M999) will cause the expansion boards to reset.

-Additional limitations in firmware 3.5 and earlier:
+## Additional limitations in firmware 3.5 and earlier
 * The tower motors of a delta printer cannot be driven via CAN-connected expansion boards.
 * In firmware 3.5 the machine coordinates in the object model are updated in semi-real-time (every 250ms) instead of at tne end of each move; however this does not work for axes driven by a CAN-connected expansion board.

-Additional limitations in firmware 3.4 and earlier:
+## Additional limitations in firmware 3.4 and earlier
 * When filament monitors are configured on expansion boards, the "calibrated" values in the object model are not updated; however they can be queried using M591 as usual.
 * Input shaping is not supported on axis motors driven by expansion boards.
 * Cold extrusion prevention is not enforced on extruders driven from CAN-connected expansion boards.

-Additional limitations in firmware 3.3 and earlier:
+## Additional limitations in firmware 3.3 and earlier
 * The main board does not react to heater faults on expansion boards by pausing the print.
 * MCU temperatures and monitored voltages on expansion boards are not yet reported in the object model, although they can be queried using M122.
 * A thermostatically-controlled fan on an expansion board can only be controlled by a temperature sensor on the same expansion board.